Canardoux/flutter_sound/README.md

 ## Usage
 #### Creating instance.
-In your view/page/dialog widget State class, create an instance of FlutterSound.
+In your view/page/dialog widget's State class, create an instance of FlutterSound.

 ```dart
 FlutterSound flutterSound = new FlutterSound();